forestliurui/Multi-Paxos-for-chat-service/README.md

 ```bash
 bash kill_pythons.sh
 ```
+Note that, as a side effect, the users may not need to pay attention, the above command will also clear all the backup files.

 ### To recover
 To recover a server process after its crash, just restart it, i.e. use the same comand that is used to run the server.
 After restart, the server process will check the backup file in the disk and store status from it.